Ehiosu-Evbenaye/parametric-optimisation-cantilever-beam-ansys/Report/Report.md

 ### Section Properties
 Second Moment of Area $(I_{xx})$
-The total $I_{xx}$ accounts for the fillets using the parallel axis theorem for the circular segments:

 Maximum Deflection (Free End, Load $P = 10\text{ kN}$) Maximum Bending Stress ($\sigma_{max}$)